rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

-# Transcriptome Annotation Pipeline
+# Eukaryote Non-Model Transcriptome Annotation Pipeline (enTAP)

 ## Introduction

-The software tool, X, is a set of Python scripts designed to improve the accuracy and speed of functional annotations for de novo transcriptome (gene space) assemblies of non-model Eukaryotic species.
+The software tool, enTAP, is a set of Python scripts designed to improve the accuracy and speed of functional annotations for de novo transcriptome (gene space) assemblies of non-model Eukaryotic species.

 The scripts in this package enable the following:

 * Integrates BLAST-style search results from up to three unique databases (and selects the most optimal annotation)
+* Identifies informative and uninformative annotations consistently
+* Identifies contaminants through optional filters for fungal, bacterial, and insect annotations.
-* Generates BLAST2GO compatible XML files from these search results to obtain Gene Ontology term assignments
+* Generates BLAST2GO compatible XML files to facilitate Gene Ontology term assignments
 * Integrates the results of InterProScan runs for up to two protein domain databases
-* Identifies contaminants through optional filters for fungal, bacterial, and insect annotations.
-* Outputs a full set of spreadsheet compatible results including summary statistics on the assembly and resulting annotations
+* Produces a full set of spreadsheet compatible results including summary statistics on the assembly and resulting annotations

 ## Install